+It’s probably safe to say no one likes doing their taxes.
 For those who put off the misery of filing taxes until the absolute last second – this blog is for you!
-Here are some last minute tips to make the experience (somewhat) less painful and to help you understand your options.
+Here are some last minute tax tips to help you take control and understand better how to do your taxes.

 You have until April 15th to make IRA contributions that count for 2018.